Identifying Spurious Correlations using Counterfactual Alignment: Experiments

 The experiments in this work are performed on the CelebA HQ dataset \citep{Karras2018ProgressiveGANs} that contains over 200k celebrity images with 40 facial attribute labels per image.
 The resolution of the images is 1024$\times$1024.
 Experiments are also performed on the lower resolution (178 x 178) CelebA dataset \citep{Liu2014CelebA}.

 The pre-trained face classifiers used in this work are sourced from \citep{Vandenhende2020Face}.
 They were trained on the CelebA dataset \citep{Liu2014CelebA} to predict 40 different facial attributes on images of dimensions 224$\times$224.
+These classifiers all have the same architecture, the only difference between them is the last classifier layer weights.
 We chose this model because it has good performance, is publicly available, and was implemented in PyTorch.

-We leverage the VQ-GAN autoencoder from \citep{Esser2020TamingTransformers} trained on the FacesHQ dataset, which combines the CelebA HQ dataset \citep{Karras2018ProgressiveGANs} and the Flickr-Faces-HQ (FFHQ) dataset \citep{Karras2018FFHQ}.
+We leverage the VQ-GAN autoencoder from \citep{Esser2020TamingTransformers} trained on the FacesHQ dataset, which combines the CelebA HQ dataset \citep{Karras2018ProgressiveGANs} and the Flickr-Faces-HQ (FFHQ) dataset \citep{Karras2019_FFHQ_StyleGAN}.
 The resolution of this model is 256x256.
 In order to make this work for existing classifiers, each classifier normalizes the input image dynamically to match its training domain.

 The Captum library \citep{kokhlikyan2020captum} is utilized for baseline attribution methods.
 PyTorch \citep{Paszke2019pytorch} is used for efficient tensor computation and automatic differentiation.
-The source code and model weights for all experiments will be released publicly online\footnote{\blind{\url{https://github.com/ieee8023/latentshift}}}.
+The source code and model weights for all experiments will be released publicly online\footnote{\url{https://github.com/\blind{ieee8023/latentshift}}}.
 The CF alignment algorithm requires a few seconds to run for each image on a NVIDIA V100 16GB GPU.
 The CF generation step is the most expensive and is variable due to the automated search for the optimal lambda.
 The resulting CF images are then processed by each classifier which scales by the number of classifiers studied.